gournge/gournge.github.io/_posts/2023-10-22-High school competition and pairs trading.md

 ![Pair of cointegrated stocks](/assets/img/good%20pair%20grupa%20pracuj%20-%20writualna.png)

-In the end I manually inspected 172 pairs, excluding the ones which seemed to be cointegrated by an accident (like when a Software business was paired with a Metalurgy industry business.)
+In the end I manually inspected 172 pairs, excluding the ones which seemed to be cointegrated by an accident (like when a Software firm was paired with a Metalurgy industry firm.)

-Moreover, it looked like many pairs were following the general market trend (but their high volatility induced a large number of crossings in the spread graph.)
-Here are some examples:
+Moreover, it looked like many pairs were following the general market trend - they were paired with the Polish Market Index GPW; their high volatility induced a large number of crossings in the spread graph.
+Here are some examples, with the blue line displaying the GPW Index:

 ![Bad pair 1](/assets/img/bad%20pair%20selvita%20vs%20gpw.png)